-Effective: March 29, 2019
+Effective: January 14, 2023

-- (A) For purposes of divisions (C)(2), (C)(3), (C)(4), and (C)(5) of former section 742.37 of the Revised Code and section 742.38 of the Revised Code and this rule, the following terms shall have the meanings set forth herein: - (1) "Board," shall mean the board of trustees of the Ohio police and fire pension fund ("OP&F"). - (2) "Applicant" shall mean a member of OP&F who has filed any type of application for disability retirement benefits or any person who has filed such application on behalf of an incapacitated member in accordance with division (B) of section 742.38 of the Revised Code and rules 742-3-12 and 742-3-13 of the Administrative Code and who does not have benefits vested under the deferred retirement option plan under section 742.444 of the Revised Code. - (3) "Disability benefit recipient" shall have the meaning described in division (A) of section 742.40 of the Revised Code. - (4) "On-duty illness or injury" means an illness or injury that occurred during or resulted from the performance of official duties under the direct supervision of a member's appointing authority. - (5) "Off-duty illness or injury" means an illness or injury that did not occur during or result from the performance of official duties under the direct supervision of a member's appointing authority.

-Unless the illness or injury meets the presumption criteria outlined in division (A) of section 742.38 of the Revised Code or competent and credible evidence is submitted to OP&F, a disability condition is presumed to be the result of an off-duty illness or injury. - (6) "Permanent disability" means a condition of disability with respect to which the board finds that there is no present indication of recovery or those presumptive conditions set forth in division (D)(3) of section 742.38 of the Revised Code, which shall be determined through the medical reports filed with OP&F, as required by the terms of division (A)(1) of section 742.38 of the Revised Code and rule 742-1-02 of the Administrative Code.
+- (A) For purposes of divisions (C)(2), (C)(3), (C)(4), and (C)(5) of former section 742.37 of the Revised Code and section 742.38 of the Revised Code and this rule, the following terms shall have the meanings set forth herein: - (1) "Board," shall mean the board of trustees of the Ohio police and fire pension fund ("OP&F"). - (2) "Applicant" shall mean a member of OP&F who has filed any type of application for disability benefits or any person who has filed such application on behalf of an incapacitated member in accordance with division (B) of section 742.38 of the Revised Code and rules 742-3-12 and 742-3-13 of the Administrative Code and who does not have benefits vested under the deferred retirement option plan under section 742.444 of the Revised Code. - (3) "Disability benefit recipient" shall have the meaning described in division (A) of section 742.40 of the Revised Code. - (4) "On-duty illness or injury" means an illness or injury that occurred during or resulted from the performance of official duties as a police officer or firefighter. - (5) "Off-duty illness or injury" means an illness or injury that did not occur during or result from the performance of official duties as a police officer or firefighter.
+Unless the illness or injury meets the presumption criteria outlined in section 742.38 of the Revised Code or competent and credible evidence is submitted to OP&F, a disability condition is presumed to be the result of an off-duty illness or injury. - (6) "Permanent disability" shall have the same meaning set forth in division (D) of section 742.38 of Revised Code. - (7) "Total disability" shall have the meaning set forth in division (D) of section 742.38 of the